 - Angelina stonecrop

 How can I incorporate indoor vines into my workspace?

 You don’t have to exclusively enjoy climbing plants in your garden.
 Indoor vines are similar to outdoor climbing plants but as their name states, they’re cultivated in different locations.
 You can place indoor vines in hanging pots, on eaves and desks.

 Below you will find a variety of indoor climbing plants that will liven up any workspace.

 Which climbing plants work well in office spaces?

 Where can I learn more about plants in the workplace?

-Ambius provides indoor plants, Green Wall installations, holiday decor and scenting for workspaces all sizes and industries.
+Ambius provides indoor plants, green wall installations, holiday decor and scenting for workspaces of all sizes and industries.
 To learn more about how your workspace can benefit from indoor plants, contact us or call us for a free quote at 1-800-658-0045.